dcmfx/dcmfx/docs/src/libraries/examples/dicom-read-pixel-data.md

 # Example: Read DICOM Pixel Data

 The following code reads a DICOM P10 file and then prints the size in bytes of each frame of pixel data.
+The Rust version also writes each frame of pixel data to a PNG file.

 :::tabs key:code-example
 == Gleam